 For those who suffer from environmental allergies, certain times of the year can be miserable.
 While we cannot control pollen spores and allergens in the air, we can treat many of the allergy-causing weeds that are found in lawns.
 Some of the biggest culprits are dandelions, ragweed, lambsquarters, plantain, and pigweed.
 These weeds can quickly overcome a lawn if left on their own, which can make allergy-sufferers positively miserable during their growing seasons.
 In the case of allergy sufferers, lawn treatments simply outweigh the negative health consequences.
 But again, it’s all about personal choice.

-Toxic weeds are another concern for homeowners, as they can go beyond simply irritating allergies and asthmatic symptoms.
+Toxic weeds are another concern for homeowners, as they can go beyond merely irritating allergies and asthmatic symptoms.
 Toxic weeds can lead to significant and severe illness in some cases for both people and their pets.
 Jimsonweed is one example of a weed that can be extremely dangerous.
 Children and pets have been known to have been made severely ill or even killed from ingestion.
 It is a simple fix to eliminate toxic weeds from lawns through the use of weed control products or just hire a lawn service.
 As we’ve previously stated, the EPA has essentially deemed these weed control products to be safe and beneficial to society, and they are highly effective at eliminating dangerous plants from green spaces.
 Be sure you follow all instructions on yard signs left behind by lawn care services.
 If they say stay off the lawn for 24 hours, do so as this will give the grass and soil to absorb the treatment.

 Like It or Not, the Forest Wants to Take Over Your Lawn

-Just imagine driving through nice neighborhoods with $500k homes overrun with weeds, tree saplings, poison ivy, and other pests.
+Just imagine driving through beautiful neighborhoods with $500k homes overrun with weeds, tree saplings, poison ivy, and other pests.
 This would be the reality if lawn treatment services and OTC weed control products were not available to keep the environment weed-free and beautiful for families.
-Ultimately, the types of lawn treatments a person selects to have applied on their property is a personal decision.
-We are huge fan of environmentalists and think all lawn treatment products need to be FULLY tested by the EPA and the manufacturer before they are sold in the marketplace.
-Chemicals imported from China and other parts of the world that are known to sometimes produce low quality product with little regulation need to be carefully scrutinized by U.S. regulators.
+Ultimately, the types of lawn treatments a person selects to apply on their property is a personal decision.
+We are a huge fan of environmentalists and think all lawn treatment products need to be FULLY tested by the EPA and the manufacturer before they are sold in the marketplace.
+Chemicals imported from China and other parts of the world that are known to produce low-quality products with little regulation need to be carefully scrutinized by U.S. regulators.
 Lawn care services rely on the EPA and government regulation.
 However, it is important to remember that the applications approved by the EPA for use in residential lawns and green spaces are considered safe once they begin to break down.
 The EPA is on guard for citizens across the country.
-Using lawn treatments such as herbicides for weeds and fungicides for treating diseases actually provide numerous benefits to society.
-The chemicals and treatments, when used properly, pose very little risk.
+Using lawn treatments such as herbicides for weeds and fungicides for treating diseases provide numerous benefits to society.
+The chemicals and treatments, when used properly, pose minimal risk.
 Proper grass care and healthy green spaces actually offer health and environmental benefits including cleaner air, cleaner groundwater, and conversion of greenhouse gases into harmless oxygen.
 Home values also go up and children have nice play areas with perfect green lawns.
 There are always trade-offs in life, and this is one of them.
 Just make sure your lawn maintenance service is using EPA approved products from leading manufacturers.
 Make sure they are licensed turf care pros, their employees are trained, and that they use properly calibrated lawn spraying equipment.